juce-framework/JUCE/README.md

 <img src="https://i.imgur.com/JqNIe2b.png"/>

-This version of the Projucer only supports VST3, so make sure that format is checked in the settings
+This version of the Projucer supports VST3 and AudioUnit, so make sure at least one of these plugin formats is checked
 <img src="https://i.imgur.com/7wWWPuK.png"/>

 We can also edit other ARA plugin factory properties such as available content types and transformation flags as well as the plugin factory identifier.